Black Forest & Beyond: 1 Week Itinerary in Germany

 Handschuhsheim and Tiefburg

 The river Neckar flows through town.
-There are boat trips on the river that gives you a look at the town from a different view.
-More info here.
+There are boat trips on the river that gives you a look at the town from a different view, and they’re a fun way to see the city.

 The whole area is covered in trails to hike.
 If you are interested, check in at the tourist office for maps and information.